 After the deal was completed, the Red Sox ownership had now changed hands for the fifth time in 13 seasons.
 The first thing Lannin did was turn complete full control of baseball operations to Bill Carrigan.
 Carrigan reviewed all the player contracts and even chose new team uniforms.
 So when spring training opened in 1914, Carrigan was ready and in charge.

 Carrigan reduced the exhibition game schedule to only 12 games and conducted one long daily workout from 10 AM to 3 PM, as opposed to the two-a-days that had been scheduled in previous years.
-He eliminated the mountain hikes and required the players to run or walk the 2 miles from the hotel to the ball field at Hot Springs.
+He eliminated the mountain hikes and required the players to run or walk the 2 miles from the hotel to the ball field at Hot Springs, Arkansas.

-On March 6, 1914 Lannin decided to meet Tris Speaker in New York and re-sign him before the Federal League had a chance to talk with him.
-The stakes were in enormous and he knew Speaker would command baseball's most lucrative salary.
-Losing Speaker would cost the team both on the field and the gate receipts.
+On March 6, 1914 Lannin decided to meet Tris Speaker in New York, and re-sign him before the Federal League had a chance to talk with him.
+The stakes were enormous and he knew Speaker would command baseball's most lucrative salary.
+Losing Speaker would cost the team both on the field and in the gate receipts.
 Along with former Red Sox owner, and now vice-president and minority owner, John I. Taylor, the man who signed Speaker to his first contract, the two met him as he came off the Lusitania, returning from a vacation.
 Speaker immediately figured out what was going on, and told the pair that he intended to listen to the representatives of the Federal League before signing any contract.

 At the Knickerbocker Hotel, the Federal League representatives placed a $15,000 cash signing bonus on the table and offered him a three year contract for another $15,000 per year.
 Speaker mulled over the offer and decided that he wanted to stay in Boston and not take a chance on jumping to the unknown.
-He met Lanin and Taylor for dinner and signed a two-year, $36,000 contract, and becoming the highest paid player in baseball.
+He met Lannin and Taylor for dinner and signed a two-year, $36,000 contract, becoming the highest paid player in baseball.

 Interest in the 1914 baseball season was very high in Boston and when tickets first went on sale, there was a rush to buy them up.
 The big question at spring training was whether Joe Wood could return to his form and had recovered from his injuries of the year before.
 After the disappointment of 1913, Carrigan brought more players into camp than had ever been done before.